 The interactive map will empower parents to make informed decisions about their children’s education and hold officials accountable.

-A few ideas for new features:-
+Ideas for new features:-

 The following skills would be valued by the project